vorg/timeline.js/README.md

 Check it out in this example: http://vorg.github.com/timeline.js/examples/cssAnimation.html

-More on project website: http://marcinignac.com/blog/timeline-js/
+More on the project website: http://marcinignac.com/blog/timeline-js/

 Created by Marcin Ignac